-As we mentioned in our microplastic blog, the need for alternatives in athletic apparel is increasing.
+The need for alternatives in athletic apparel is increasing.
 We’re calling our alternative Natural Athletic Apparel.
-As the name says, it’s made by using natural fabrics, which won’t pollute the ocean the way regular polyester athletic apparel does.
+As the name says, it’s made by using sustainable, natural fabrics, which are not made from nonrenewable fossil fuels.

 We want to make awesome products so that people don’t have a hard time ditching polyester in the coming years.
 In order to make awesome products, we need awesome fabrics, and you guessed it; we got em!

 The main fabrics we currently use are Hemp, Lyocell and Organic Cotton.
 In our dedicated Hemp and Lyocell blogs, we have discussed why the materials are sustainable, but there’s more to them than just sustainability.

 I mean, that's cool and all, but you can’t wear sustainability.

 High tech nature

 Hemp and Lyocell offer unique properties that can enhance your sporting experience.
 Both materials are anti-static, because they don’t contain any plastic, and plastic causes static charges to form.

 Besides this, both materials are naturally antibacterial, which makes people less likely to step away from you because you smell bad after a workout.
 The bad smell is usually caused by bacteria x sweat, so taking bacteria out of the equation keeps you fresh!